 Radford Goodman is a dispute resolution lawyer based in London.
-He handles a wide range of general commercial litigation, with particular emphasis on finance and insolvency.
+He handles a wide range of commercial litigation, with particular emphasis on insolvency, banking and corporate disputes.

 Radford has guest lectured on corporate insolvency at University College, London and is a contributor to “The Law of Administrators and Receivers of Companies” by Lightman & Moss.
 He served on the editorial committee of INSOL’s electronic newsletter and has written articles for Insolvency and Restructuring International, INSOL World, Butterworth’s Journal of International Banking and Financial Law, Corporate Rescue and Insolvency, Financial News and Recovery.
 Radford is a member of the Insolvency Lawyers’ Association, INSOL Europe and the Association of Business Recovery Professionals.

 In Chambers and Partners UK 2013 he is described as “a big name for the future”, having “excellent analytical abilities” and benefiting from “a deep understanding of complex financial products”.
 In Chambers and Partners UK 2012 he is praised for being “capable of handling a range of work without exception or issue”.
 Legal 500 UK 2012 describes him as “an expert in the insolvency arena”.

 The ability to restore a dissolved company to the register can be a useful tool for a party seeking relief after wrongful conduct comes to light..

 Banking and finance disputes review highlights and analyses developments in dispute resolution relevant to financial institutions..